 - Students will be given an overview of each of their courses including how they will be evaluated at the beginning of each semester.
-For many courses, this will be posted on D2L. - The monitoring of student achievement by student and parents is critical to academic success. - Parents who wish clarification should phone the course teacher (519-429-3600).
-Our voicemail system can be accessed to contact teachers.
-Extension numbers can be found on the back of our school calendar. - Our teachers are increasingly making daily lessons, evaluations and current grades available on D2L. (https://bhncdsb.elearningontario.ca/) - Concerns regarding academics may be raised with the Principal and Vice-Principal after parents have spoken to the appropriate teacher.
+For many courses, this will be posted on D2L. - Our teachers are increasingly making daily lessons, evaluations and current grades available on D2L.
+Please reach out to the teacher or a member of the administration team for instructions on accessing this. (https://bhncdsb.elearningontario.ca/) - The monitoring of student achievement by student and parents is critical to academic success. - Parents who wish clarification should contact the teacher directly (519-429-3600).
+Voicemail extensions and email addresses of teachers can be found on the Staff List on the school website. - Concerns regarding academics may be raised with the Principal and Vice-Principal after parents have spoken to the appropriate teacher.